UrbanOS-Public/react_discovery_ui/README.md

 # react_discovery_ui

+React (also known as React.js or ReactJS) is an open-source, front end, JavaScript library for building user interfaces or UI components.

-A UI component for consuming the [Discovery API](https://github.com/smartcitiesdata/discovery_api) of the SmartCitiesData platform.
-It is exported as a React Component, `<ReactDiscoveryUI>`, and can be imported into another site such as seen in [SmartColumbusOS/Discovery_UI](https://github.com/SmartColumbusOS/discovery_ui), or ran standalone if packaged such as in [SmartCitiesData/Discovery_UI](https://github.com/smartcitiesdata/discovery_ui).
+[react_discovery_ui](https://www.npmjs.com/package/@smartcitiesdata/react-discovery-ui) is a UI component for consuming the [Discovery API](https://github.com/smartcitiesdata/discovery_api) of the SmartCitiesData platform.
+It is exported as a React Component, `<ReactDiscoveryUI>`, and can be imported into another site such as seen in [SmartColumbusOS/Discovery_UI](https://github.com/SmartColumbusOS/discovery_ui).

+## What to Install
+To run the commands below you will need to install node.
+For directions on installing both of these tools depending on your system see https://github.com/Datastillery/smartcitiesdata/wiki/macOS-Setup, https://github.com/Datastillery/smartcitiesdata/wiki/Linux-Setup, https://github.com/Datastillery/smartcitiesdata/wiki/Windows-Setup.

 ## How to Use

 ### Install Dependencies
+Npm is a package manger that comes with node.
+This command creates a nodes_modules folder and installs your dependencies in there and also installs your devDependencies.

 `npm install`

 ### Run All Tests
+"test:all" is a script in the package.json file that when run with npm runs all unit and functional tests.

 `npm run test:all`

 ### Run Unit Tests
+"test" is a script in the package.json file that when run with npm run all the unit tests.
+It uses a JavaScript testing framework called [Jest](https://jestjs.io/)

 `npm run test`

 ### Run Functional Tests
+"cypress:run" is a script in the package.json file that when run with npm runs all the functional tests.
+It uses a JavaScript End to End Testing Framework called [Cypress](https://www.cypress.io/)

 `npm run cypress:run`